spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 ## Running SpineOpt

+This part of the guide shows first an example how to insert objects and their parameter data.
+Then it shows what other objects, relationships and parameter data needs to be added for a very basic model.
+Lastly, the model instance is run.

 1. Add a model instance to the *Input DB*.
 First, open the database editor by double-clicking the *Input DB*.
 Right click on *model* in the *Object tree*.
 Choose *Add objects*.
 Then, add a model object by writing a name to the *object name* field.
 You can use e.g. *instance*.
 Click ok.

     ![image](https://user-images.githubusercontent.com/40472544/114978841-880e8980-9e92-11eb-9272-5dc46708006f.png)